 deny from all </files>

-- Disabled the php.ini function which are not required
+- Disabled the php.ini function which is not required

 - Make a strong password